Our enforcement philosophy

 Is the behavior newsworthy and in the legitimate public interest?

 X moves at the speed of public consciousness and people come to the service to stay informed about what matters.
 Exposure to different viewpoints can help people learn from one another, become more tolerant, and make decisions about the type of society we want to live in.

 To help ensure people have an opportunity to see every side of an issue, there may be the rare occasion when we allow controversial content or behavior which may otherwise violate our Rules to remain on our service because we believe there is a legitimate public interest in its availability.
 Each situation is evaluated on a case by case basis and ultimately decided upon by a cross-functional team.

 Some of the factors that help inform our decision-making about content are the impact it may have on the public, the source of the content, and the availability of alternative coverage of an event.

-Source of the content: Some people, groups, organizations and the content they post on Twitter may be considered a topic of legitimate public interest by virtue of their being in the public consciousness.
-This does not mean that their Tweets will always remain on the service.
-Rather, we will consider if there is a legitimate public interest for a particular Tweet to remain up so it can be openly discussed.
+Source of the content: Some people, groups, organizations and the content they post on X may be considered a topic of legitimate public interest by virtue of their being in the public consciousness.
+This does not mean that their posts will always remain on the service.
+Rather, we will consider if there is a legitimate public interest for a particular post to remain up so it can be openly discussed.

 Availability of coverage: Everyday people play a crucial role in providing firsthand accounts of what’s happening in the world, counterpoints to establishment views, and, in some cases, exposing the abuse of power by someone in a position of authority.
 As a situation unfolds, removing access to certain information could inadvertently hide context and/or prevent people from seeing every side of the issue.
 Thus, before actioning a potentially violating post, we will take into account the role it plays in showing the larger story and whether that content can be found elsewhere.